 - Heavy Cream - The whipped heavy cream is what makes this drink special (that and all the whiskey!), so don't skip it.
 It's unsweetened though, so don't substitute the canned stuff.

 You will also need a mug.
 I definitely recommend investing in Irish Coffee mugs ... they are so fun and festive!
-These are the glasses used at The Buena Vista, but glass mugs like the ones I chose work perfectly, too.
+The glasses used at The Buena Vista are another option, but glass mugs like the ones I chose work perfectly well, too.
 Just make sure to use something clear that will show off the layers of coffee and cream.

-I used Jameson for these Irish Coffees, but feel free to use your favorite Irish whiskey.
+I used Jameson for these Irish Coffees, and The Buena Vista Cafe uses Tullamore DEW whiskey.
+Free to use your favorite Irish whiskey though.
 Personally, I wouldn't use anything super expensive, since you're mixing it with other ingredients anyway.

 Baileys Irish Cream can also be used.
-To make an Irish Cream Coffee, use half whiskey and half Baileys.
-Or replace all the whiskey in this recipe with 100% Baileys to make a Baileys Irish Coffee.
+To make an Irish Cream Coffee, use half whiskey and half Baileys, or use all Baileys to make a Baileys Irish Coffee.

 How to Make Irish Coffee at Home